-Our geriatric, licensed social workers, provide in-home mental health services, case management, caregiver support and community resource information and assistance.
+Our compassionate geriatric, licensed staff of social workers, provide in-home mental health services, case management, caregiver support, and community resource information and assistance.

 Through grants from the Conference on Jewish Material Claims against Germany and the State of New Jersey, JFS is able to help Holocaust survivors through our Holocaust Survivor Assistance Program.